oracle/opengrok/README.txt

 If you installed opengrok from a package, then configure the service like this:

 # svccfg -s opengrok
-# listprop opengrok
+ listprop opengrok
-# setprop opengrok/srcdir="/absolute/path/to/your/sourcetree"
+ setprop opengrok/srcdir="/absolute/path/to/your/sourcetree"
-# setprop opengrok/maxmemory="2048"
+ setprop opengrok/maxmemory="2048"
+ end

 then make the service start the indexing, at this point it would be nice if the web application is already running.

+# svcadm enable tomcat6
+(if you haven't done so already)
 # svcadm enable opengrok

 to force a rebuild just run:
 # svcadm refresh opengrok

+Note: when removing opengrok package the smf service will not be removed automatically.
+In such case please remove it manually.

 ---------------------------------------------------
 Using command line interface(general pointers) to create indexes.